 ...And we come inside to a place that feels organized and functional.
 My fabrics are so much easier to work with hung on the walls in the fabric room and it inspires me to create more of them.

-It's been a quick move-in process, but we have been collecting many of the things in the shop for years.
+It's been a quick move-in process, but we have been collecting many of the things in the studio for years.
 Here's what one of our main living areas looked like before:

 And here it is now: